Skip to main content

 PSY 201 Statistical Methods for Undergraduate Research (5 Credits)

 An overview of the statistical methods needed for undergraduate research emphasizing methods for data collection, data description and statistical inference including an introduction to study design, confidence intervals, testing hypotheses, analysis of variance and regression analysis.
 Techniques for analyzing both quantitative and categorical data are discussed.
 Applications are emphasized, and students use R and other statistical software for data analysis.
-Classes meet for lecture/discussion and a required laboratory that emphasizes the analysis of real data.
 This course satisfies the basis requirement for the psychology major.
 Students who have taken MTH 111 or the equivalent or who have taken AP STAT should take SDS 220, which also satisfies the major requirement.
-Enrollment is restricted to psychology majors or permission of instructor.
-Normally students receive credit for only one of the following introductory statistics courses: PSY 201, ECO 220, GOV 190, SDS 220, SDS 201, SOC 201, EDC 206. {M}
+Restrictions: Students do not normally earn credit for more than one course on this list: ECO 220, GOV 203, MTH 220, PSY 201, SDS 201, SDS 220 or SOC 204.
+Enrollment limited to 40. {M}

 PSY 364/ SDS 364 Research Seminar: Intergroup Relationships (4 Credits)